sourcegraph/about/blogposts/announcing-sourcegraph-3.13.md

   <p style="text-align: center"><a href="https://vimeo.com/{ID}" target="_blank">View on Vimeo</a></p>
 </p> -->

-The plain text mode search query input now provides syntax highlighting, hover tooltips, and diagnostics on filters in search queries.
-Requires the global settings value `{ "experimentalFeatures": { "smartSearchField": true } }`.
+The plain text mode search query input field now provides syntax highlighting, hover tooltips, and diagnostics on filters.
+Set the user or global settings value `{ "experimentalFeatures": { "smartSearchField": true } }` to take advantage of this feature.

 ### Custom git fetch commands

-Added a new experimenal field `experimentalFeatures.customGitFetch` that allows defining custom git fetch commands for code hosts and repositories with special settings.
+A new experimenal field `experimentalFeatures.customGitFetch` allows defining custom git fetch commands for code hosts and repositories with special settings.

 ### Import code from any code host with src-expose